MrCastro04/DevHub-Games-Test-Task/Horses Game/Assets/Assets Store/LPHorse_Version_2_9/Version_2_9/READ_ME.txt

 Animations:
 Version 2.31 and earlier animations are not supported with version 2.9.
-Animation files are no longer baked into the FBX file and are instead located in a separate “Animations” folder.
+Animation files are no longer baked into the FBX file and are instead located in a separate â€œAnimationsâ€ folder.
 Animations are now setup for layering, and a basic knowledge of animation controllers is highly recommended to get the most out of this package.
 Overall Animation Clip Count has increased from 21 to 105.
 Please visit: https://pettingerr.wixsite.com/3dmodels for a complete animation clip list.